ghanicodes/ghanicodes/README.md

 ## ☕ Fun Facts

-- 🎯 I believe in writing clean, maintainable, and scalable code
+- 🎯 I believe in writing code that is **clean, maintainable, and scalable**
-- 🌱 Currently learning new frontend optimizations and Supabase integrations
+- 🌱 Currently learning **React optimization & Supabase integrations**
-- ⚡ Fun fact: I debug with `console.log()` and coffee ☕
+- ⚡ Fun fact: I debug with `console.log()` 😄
-- 🎮 Outside coding, I enjoy gaming and exploring new cafes
+- 🎮 When not coding, I enjoy gaming and exploring new coffee shops

 ---